-The UK has ratified the Multilateral Convention and notified most of its treaties to the OECD so that (subject to the relevant treaty partner's agreement) the modifications to the UK's treaties required by BEPS can be made.
+Yes: the UK has signed the MLI and deposited its instrument of ratification with the OECD on 29 June 2018.
+It has also notified most of its treaties to the OECD so that (subject to the relevant treaty partner's agreement) the modifications to the UK's treaties required by BEPS can be made.

-10.2 Does your jurisdiction intend to adopt any legislation to tackle BEPS which goes beyond what is recommended in the OECD's BEPS reports?
+10.3 Does your jurisdiction intend to adopt any legislation to tackle BEPS which goes beyond what is recommended in the OECD's BEPS reports?